Who Was Jochebed?

 Then his sister said to Pharaoh’s daughter, “Shall I go and call a nurse for you from the Hebrew women, that she may nurse the child for you?”

 And Pharaoh’s daughter said to her, “Go.”
 So the maiden went and called the child’s mother.
 Then Pharaoh’s daughter said to her, “Take this child away and nurse him for me, and I will give you your wages.”
 So the woman took the child and nursed him.
 And the child grew, and she brought him to Pharaoh’s daughter, and he became her son.
 So she called his name Moses, saying, “Because I drew him out of the water.”

-Can you imagine the level of self-control she demonstrated when she stood in front of Pharaoh’s daughter and accepted the care – and wages – for the very son whom Pharaoh wanted to destroy?
+Can you imagine the level of self-control Jochebed demonstrated when she stood in front of Pharaoh’s daughter and accepted the care – and wages – for the very son whom Pharaoh wanted to destroy?

 I don’t know if I could have done it.
 The glee on my face would have told Pharaoh’s daughter I was the child’s mother.
 I would have been so giddy maybe Pharaoh’s daughter would have thought I was crazy and asked Miriam to find her another woman to take care of Moses.

-The lessons we learn from Jochebed are faith and self-control.
+The lessons we learn from Jochebed are love, faith and self-control.
 When faced with her greatest fear, she didn’t panic.
 She made a plan and boldly executed it.
 The Bible doesn’t mention it, but I believe she prayed.
-I believe she had a connection with Jehovah and it was this connection that caused her to go forward in faith.
+I believe Jochebed had a connection with Jehovah and it was this connection that caused her to go forward in faith.

-Challenge: Find a Bible verse or write a prayer to encourage yourself when your faith gets weak.
+- Find a Bible verse or write a prayer to encourage yourself when your faith gets weak.